MichaelCurrin/auto-commit-msg/README.md

 # Auto Commit Message
 > Automagically generate a commit message - based on which files changed and how they changed

+**This project is in development - it is very unstable and unpredictable but you can use the scripts or docs if they make sense to you.**

 ## Project plan